Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-If `heavyCalculation()` never suspends and there is no cancellation
+- If `heavyCalculation()` never suspends and there is no cancellation check,
-check, cancellation may not stop the loop immediately.
+  cancellation may not stop the loop immediately.

 ---

 ## What is the difference between `ensureActive()` and `isActive`?

 - Both can be used to react to cancellation.
 - `ensureActive()` throws `CancellationException`.
 - `isActive` only returns a Boolean.
--   `ensureActive()` is useful when you want normal coroutine
+- `ensureActive()` is useful when you want normal coroutine cancellation to
-    cancellation to propagate automatically.
+  propagate automatically.

 ```kotlin
 ensureActive()
 ```

-is similar to:
+- `ensureActive()` is similar to:

 ```kotlin
 if (!isActive) {